This guide is based on SNAP Postman Collection

 Give it a name like

-. -
+SandboxorProduction. -

 Add your variables (this is the mandatory variables, how to get can be seen on snap prerequisite):

-Variable Name Initial Value Current Value client_id
+Variable Name Initial Value Current Value client_idyour_client_id_hereyour_client_id_hereclient_secretyour_client_secret_hereyour_client_secret_hereprivate_keyyour_private_key_hereyour_private_key_here -

 Click “Save”.